-FDE (Pin 32) - Used in conjunction with VID0:VID4 and AF_EN pins to program the diode-emulation and audio filter behavior.
-Refer to Table 1.
+FDE (Pin 32) - Together with AF_EN pin, the FDE pin is used to program the diode-emulation and audio filter behavior.

 BOTTOM - Connects to substrate.
 Electrically isolated but should be connected to VSS.
 Requires best practical thermal coupling to PCB.